r0gue-io/pop-node/messaging-spec.md

 # Maximus Messaging Monilith!
-The messaging feature enables smart contracts on pop-net to seamlessly interact with external chains using XCM, ISMP, GMP, and other Substrate-compatible messaging protocols.
+The messaging feature enables smart contracts on pop-net to seamlessly interact with external chains using XCM and GMP, it will also allow more messaging protocols to be added, like GMP.
 By providing a flexible and efficient messaging framework, it expands multichain use cases while giving developers full control over request handling and response processing.
 This system enhances interoperability and significantly improves the developer experience.
 Key capabilities include:

 - Enabling cross-chain message passing for smart contracts via XCM and ISMP.